 The work required and creative process involved in transcreation and marcom translation are similar.
 The process for the latter is highly condensed though: short brief – draft translation – internal copy-editing.
 Both the research and the creative processes (e.g. brainstorming, incubation, copywriting and adaptation) take place in parallel to translation.
 Extensive experience and creative talents are required.

 The transcreation process is far more transparent and easier to follow.
 It is the most extreme kind of marketing translation.

 - Final checks

-A clear brief by means of a questionnaire forms the basis.
+A clear brief based on a questionnaire forms the basis.
 This is followed by research and preparation of a draft translation.
 I immerse myself in your field even further.
 It is of course hugely advantageous if the translator already specialises in your field.
 This will save you time and money.
 And render the need for additional research obsolete.
 The quality of the target text is also significantly enhanced.

 Next comes the brainstorming.
 Among others, creative techniques imparted during seminars are applied here.
 The subsequent consolidation involves taking a step back.
 I consider the work thus far from the perspective of your target audience.

-The advantage: I filter out the best intuitive communication strategy for your presentation.
+The advantage: I pick out the best intuitive communication strategy for your presentation.
 So that everything fits with your overall presence, brand image and target audience.

-The constructive solutions are transformed into print-ready texts and adaptations.
+My constructive solutions are transformed into print-ready texts and adaptations.
 All content naturally then undergoes the requisite grammar and style review.
-Then comes one last polish before I complete the final checks.
+Then comes one last polish before the final read-through.

 Monolingual and multilingual copywriting

-Not got a print-ready source text yet?
+Do you not yet have a print-ready source text?
 If need be, I can gladly draft entire lines of argument.
 From the features through the benefits to the advantages!
 Specifically: you brief me in English or French and I prepare the German copy for you.